Techtonica/curriculum/projects/final-project/README.md

 #### The more buzzwords my app uses the better, right?

 Definitely not!
 The more [shiny things](https://tstoaddicts.files.wordpress.com/2015/03/thehomer.png?w=538&h=456) you add into your app, the more time you'll spend learning about them and debugging them, rather than building actual features.
 Usually, simple is best.
-If in doubt, discuss the right balance with your mentor or the SEAM.
+If in doubt, discuss the right balance with your mentor or the STEM.

 ### Other Tips